Ancient Egypt: What Makes a Journey?

 French and Spanish: In the Fourth Grade French and Spanish classes, students acquire phrases related to family, pets, colors, sizes, and their personal likes and dislikes.
 The students start with simple conversations including greetings, personal descriptions, and using question words.
 Fourth Graders further develop their listening comprehension, speaking, reading, and writing skills through storytelling techniques, personalized conversations, songs, and communicative games.
 Students acquire a foundation of high-frequency words and useful language structures that they will continue to build upon as they move through the Middle School French or Spanish curriculum.

-Recorder: For half the year, Fourth Grade students meet in small groups for Recorder Mini, a practical application of music theory concepts.
-Their repertoire is rich and diverse, reflecting the journey the students are taking in their social studies core curriculum from Ancient Egypt throughout time and place.
-Students learn music from around the world, including the Middle East and Africa, allowing them to explore more chromatic melodies based on modal scales, maqams, and mixed meters.
-The year culminates with an interactive concert attendance in Carnegie Hall’s LinkUp program with the St. Luke Symphony Orchestra.
+Recorder: For part of the year, Fourth Grade students meet in small groups for Recorder Mini, a practical application of music theory concepts.
+Their repertoire is rich and diverse, reflecting the journey the students are taking in their social studies core curriculum. to Ancient Egypt Students explore more chromatic Middle Eastern melodies based on modal scales, maqams, and mixed meters.

 Junior Strings Orchestra: Students in Grades 1-4 are invited to join the Far Brook Junior Strings Orchestra once they reach a certain level of proficiency in their musical skills with violin or cello.
-The Orchestra plays in Morning Meeting and at Instrumental Music Night.
+The Orchestra plays in Morning Meeting.
 Many students who participate in Orchestra also perform in the annual Recital Night in the spring and progress to the more advanced Orchestra for Grades 5-8 which incorporates more students, a wider range of instruments, and more challenging repertoire.

 Drama: The Fourth Grade shares two presentations with the school community, one a presentation of poetry drawn from the works of authors such as Shel Silverstein, Maya Angelou, Langston Hughes, e.e. cummings, and Robert Frost.
 This presentation acts as a bridge to the second: a play presented later in the year, adapted from their books of legends or myths of Ancient Egypt.
 In Drama, Fourth Graders learn to work together in ensemble and learn to breathe, move, and speak together to tell a story to their audience.
 Their class play is an ensemble-based choral work, interwoven with solos, duets, and smaller groups.